cloudmation-llc/gradle-waroverlay-plugin/README.md

+# Maintenance Note

+This repository is a fork of the original exclusively for the purpose of retaining access to the plugin without Bintray to support an existing client project. **This plugin is not maintained.**

 # Gradle WAR overlay plugin

 A plugin for gradle to provide functionality similar to the war overlay function in maven.
 This plugin is initially